-This is the free, multi-platform, semi-automatic Freiburg Vision Test, testing acuities & contrast sensitivity with optotypes or gratings.
-Please observe the checklist; it’s not certified for medical purposes.
+This is the free, all-platforms, semi-automatic Freiburg Vision Test, designed to assess acuity and contrast sensitivity using optotypes or gratings.
+Please observe the checklist; it’s not certified for medical use. [→Other vision test apps]

 What’s new?